 Summer 2022 incomplete work is due by January 16, 2024.

 Fall 2023 Incomplete work is due by April 15, 2024.

 **Graduating seniors must have all incomplete work submitted in time to be graded by the grading deadline of their graduation term.**

 Students who are unable to complete a course due to outstanding coursework (other than the final exam) may request a grade of Incomplete from their instructor.
 The student should submit an Application for Incomplete, approved by their instructor, by the last day of the Reading Period for the class.

 When the remaining work is completed, the student should submit it according to the instructions on the Application for Incomplete form.

-Otherwise, the remaining work must be submitted by the Final Incomplete deadline (for both fall and spring classes, the final deadline is the first day of classes in the following fall term) or by the deadline set by the instructor if earlier.
-The final letter grade will appear next to the I grade on the transcript (e.g. IA, IB-, etc.).
+Remaining work must be submitted by the Final Incomplete deadline (for Fall terms by April 15th and Spring terms, the first day of classes in the following fall term) or by the deadline set by the instructor if earlier.

 If the remaining work is not submitted by the deadline, the student will receive a grade with the missing work averaged in as an F.